 Sometimes home doesn’t feel like home

-Last year was my third year away at college, and I couldn’t have been more excited to get home for winter break.
-After drowning in papers and final exams, there was nothing I wanted more than to get away from school and all the work I had left behind there.
+As I approached winter break during my third year at college, I couldn’t have been more excited to get home.
+After drowning in papers and exams, there was nothing I wanted more than to be with my family.

-It wasn’t exactly a Christmas epiphany, but it soothed the anxiety that had taken hold of me and allowed me to enjoy the weeks I had with my family.
+It wasn’t exactly a Christmas epiphany, but it soothed the anxious feelings that had taken hold of me and allowed me to enjoy the weeks I had with my family.
 The irony is that it was in my sadness that I found a reason to celebrate.

 The secret to finding joy at Christmas